-ENDORSED BY THOUSANDS! he Instructograph Code Teacher liter-
+ENDORSED BY THOUSANDS!

-ally takes the place of an operator-instructor and enables anyone to learn and master code without further assistance.
-Thousands of sucwith the Instructograph cessful operators have "acquired the code" with the Instructograph System.
+The Instructograph Code Teacher literand infinite of an operator instructor and enables anyone to learn and master code without further assistance.
+Thousands of auc-cessful operators have "acquired the code" with the Instructograph System.
 Write today for full particulars and convenient rental plans.